BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/CSRF-CORS.md

 # More Information

-The following is not but it's important background if you plan to build a secure back end.
+The following is not essential information but it's valuable background if you plan to build a secure back end.

 ## Security Considerations